 MFLs are established to define sustainable water use while protecting the water resources from significant harm caused by permitted water withdrawals.
 Establishing MFLs is a requirement of the state Legislature under Subsection 373.042(2), Florida Statutes (F.S.).
 In addition, establishing MFLs is required by the state Comprehensive Plan, the water resources implementation rule (formerly state water policy), and a 1996 governor’s executive order for priority water bodies.

-In addition, MFLs protect nonconsumptive uses of water, including recreation in and on the water, fish and wildlife habitats and the passage of fish, estuarine resources, transfer of detrital material, maintenance of freshwater storage and supply, aesthetic and scenic attributes, filtration and absorption of nutrients and other pollutants, sediment loads, water quality, and navigation.
+MFLs protect nonconsumptive uses of water, including recreation in and on the water, fish and wildlife habitats and the passage of fish, estuarine resources, transfer of detrital material, maintenance of freshwater storage and supply, aesthetic and scenic attributes, filtration and absorption of nutrients and other pollutants, sediment loads, water quality, and navigation.

-Florida law states that the District’s Governing Board “shall use the best information and methods available to establish limits which prevent significant harm to the water resources or ecology.”
+Florida law states that the district’s Governing Board “shall use the best information and methods available to establish limits which prevent significant harm to the water resources or ecology.”
 District MFLs are typically determined based on evaluations of topography, soils and vegetation data collected within plant communities and other pertinent information associated with the water resource.

 MFLs take into account the ability of wetlands and aquatic communities to adjust to changes in hydrologic conditions.
 MFLs allow for an acceptable level of hydrologic change to occur.
 When use of water resources shifts the hydrologic conditions below levels defined by MFLs, significant ecological harm can occur.

 MFLs are adopted as rules (Chapter 40C-8, F.A.C.) by the governing boards of the water management districts.
-Rule adoption involves public workshops, review by the Florida Department of Environmental Protection, and publication in the Florida Administrative Weekly.
+Rule adoption involves public workshops, review by the Florida Department of Environmental Protection, and publication in the Florida Administrative Register.
 MFLs are to be reviewed periodically and revised as necessary under Florida law (Subsection 373.0421(3), F.S.).